Dwaynemaster007/alx-backend-python/python-generators-0x00/README.md

 ## Project: Python Generators

 This project introduces advanced Python concepts by focusing on the use of generators to efficiently handle large datasets.
-It demonstrates how to seed a MySQL database and stream data from it in memory-efficient batches.
+It demonstrates how to seed a MySQL database, stream data from it in memory-efficient batches and pages, and perform aggregations without loading all data into memory.

 ### Folder and File Structure